|

 Science, English or Technology, and the involvement of outside agencies

-such as the police, fire brigade, road safety officer etc. At Bradworthy School children are encouraged to develop healthy habits through good health and hygiene routines, for example regular exercise or care of themselves, personal hygiene etc. A positive policy for healthy eating is maintained at school.
+At Bradworthy School children are encouraged to develop healthy habits through good health and hygiene routines, for example regular exercise or care of themselves, personal hygiene etc. A positive policy for healthy eating is maintained at school.
 Collective Worship The Collective Worship Policy at Bradworthy School follows the guidance of: • Circular 1/94

 Religious Education and Collective Worship “In the light of the Christian traditions of Great Britain, collective worship is to be wholly or mainly of a broadly Christian character.”
 (Education Reform Act 1988, Education Act 1993) Education Reform Act (1988) and the Education Act (1993) state that acts of worship may contain certain elements drawn from a number of different faiths, but that within each term, the majority of acts of worship must be wholly or mainly of a broadly Christian character.
 At Bradworthy School our collective worship is broadly Christian but is distinct from corporate worship within a faith group.
 There are occasions when other faiths are the focus during collective worship, (for example festivals, holy days etc).
 Acts of Collective